 Where to Eat and Drink in Folegandros

 For authentic taverna style food, don’t miss To Groupi in Chora, Pasithea in Agali, and Sinsidasi in Ano Meria.
-We ate at all of these places after looking for the highest rated restaurants on Google Maps!
 I liked all three of them although I found Sinsidasi a bit expensive for breakfast!

-We really wanted to visit Under the Palm Tree but it was closed when we drove by!
-We had too many gyros in Santorini but if you’re looking for the best gyro, make sure to check out Mama’s.
+I really wanted to visit Under the Palm Tree but it was closed when we drove by!
+I had too many gyros in Santorini but if you’re looking for the best gyro, make sure to check out Mama’s.
 Luckily there are no tourist traps with exorbitant prices so feel free to stumble in on a restaurant that calls your name!

 In terms of drinks, I’d highly recommend watching one night of sunset with drinks at Anemomilos.
 The drinks are a bit more expensive (at 10 euros each) but the views are gorgeous!
 Beez has the highest rated cocktails on the island but I found the receipes a bit sweet for my liking.
 They are innovative and comes in fun glasses though!